Axxoy/Axxoy.github.io/_tabs/about.md

 <!-- <div style="text-align: justify"> -->
 I wanted to create a more `personal` and blog friendly website where I can really talk about myself, and share my thoughts.
 I also wanted to have a place where I can share my `projects`, `progress`, and of course, blog about whatever I find of `interest`.
-I do still intend on keeping my <a href="https://www.axoy.me"> other page </a>, but I will be using this one more often.
+I do still intend on keeping my <a href="https://axoy-website.web.app"> other site </a>, but I will be using this one more often.
 Plus, this blog has a dark mode toggle, which is always appreciated 😅

 You will find a wide range of posts on here, from CS, to Linux, Bash, AI-concepts of interest, projects I am working on or completed, video games I find interesting, my own game development journey, and even non-technical content.
 Simply put, whatever feels right goes on here.